We’ve talked about praying before your event, but what about praying at your event?

-In the past our Prayer Team committed to meeting several time during the weekend to pray over the prayer requests that had been put in the box.
+In the past, our Prayer Team committed to meeting several times during the weekend to pray over the prayer requests that had been put in the box.
 We were humbled by the requests in the box.
 We made it known to our ladies that we’d be praying and there were always new requests in the box.
 Don’t commit to it, unless your team is able.

 Your women have a lot of stuff going on and desperately want and need your prayers.

 Please note: The photo at the top of the post is of the prayer room in the chapel at The Cove (Billy Graham Training Center).
 Unfortunately, I do not have any photos of our prayer room to share.
 Please don’t think I’m setting the bar that high!